SyntaxSorcererUltimate/SyntaxSorcererUltimate.github.io/README.md

 # My Developer Page

-Welcome to my developer page where youc an know all about me and get links to my projects
+Welcome to my developer page where you can know all about me and get links to my projects